What's Coming to Netflix in November 2023

 - Best.
 Christmas.
 Ever!
 (2023) Netflix Original – Live-action Christmas comedy.
 Heather Graham, Brandy, Jason Biggs, and Matt Cedeño star.

+- Downton Abbey: The Motion Picture (2019) – The movie companion to the classic British series.
+It stars Maggie Smith, Hugh Bonneville, and Elizabeth McGovern.

+- Harriet (2019) – Focus Features biopic western telling the story of Harriet Tubman’s escape from slavery.

-- In Love and Deep Water (2023) Netflix Original – Japanse rom-com written by Yuji Sakamoto and starring Ryo Yoshizawa and Aoi Miyazaki.
+- In Love and Deep Water (2023) Netflix Original – Japanese rom-com written by Yuji Sakamoto and starring Ryo Yoshizawa and Aoi Miyazaki.

+- Lone Survivor (2013) – Action biopic on Marcus Luttrell (played by Mark Wahlberg) and his team setting out to kill a Taliban leader.

+- Mutt (2023) – A trans man confronts his past after bumping into his ex-boyfriend.
+LGBTQ drama from writer and director Vuk Lungulov-Klotz.

 What’s Coming to Netflix on November 17th